krustlet/krustlet/docs/topics/configuration.md

 configuration system in favour of their own. `krustlet-wascc` and `krustlet-wasi` use standard configuration and support all configuration methods.

+**NOTE:** Certain flags must be handled at the provider or custom kubelet level.
+If you are building a custom kubelet using the `kubelet` crate, please see the "Notes to kubelet implementers" section below.

 ## Configuration values

 | Command line       | Environment variable      | Configuration file | Description                                                                                                                                                                                            |